page-header

 Class Notes: None

 What color is love…Orange?
 Trust…Blue?
 Excitement…Red?
-The Colors method, originally developed by one of the nation’s most sought-after coaches and veteran Voicetrax Guest Director Thom Pinto, has helped thousands of actors including your instructor, construct a richer, more vibrant voice-over foundation by assigning different emotions to a specific color.
-As Chuck leads you through an exploration of your full vocal and emotional spectrum and associates it with colors, you’ll uncover a multitude of voices and interpretations that you’ve never before considered or realized you were capable of delivering.
-Not to mention you’ll now possess a tool that is so relevant and effective, it is used every single day by busy, working voice actors.
+The revolutionary Colors method has helped thousands of actors across the country including your instructor, construct a richer, more vibrant voice-over foundation by assigning different emotions to a specific color, especially when you are working on a script and having trouble connecting to the message.
+As Chuck leads you through an exploration of your full vocal and emotional spectrum and associates it with colors, you’ll uncover a multitude of voices and acting interpretations that you’ve never before considered or realized you were capable of delivering.
+Not to mention you’ll now possess a voice-over hack that is so darn relevant and effective, it is used every single day by busy, working voice actors who are constantly juggling a multitude of different scripts.

 Length: 12-hour four-week workshop